-What does the process data tell you? (process data describes the way programs are conducted; provides evidence of participant involvement in programs; answers the question "What did you do for whom?")
+What does the process data tell you?
+Identified grandparents in need of additional assistance and supports (process data describes the way they could use, provided a session for male figures to show them how programs are conducted; provides to access and use their children's data, provided a session for female evidence of participant involvement in figures for our students on strategies to help students grow, the programs; answers the question "What students in the counseling groups worked on self-confidence, did you do for whom?") attendance and academic performance.